analysiscenter/batchflow/docs/intro/images_batch.rst

    ``_method_name_(image, ...)``

-This method is actually wrapped with :meth:`~dataset.Batch.apply_transform`.
+This method is actually wrapped with :meth:`~batchflow.Batch.apply_transform`.
 And (usually) executed in parallel for each image.

 .. note:: If you define these actions in a child class then you must decorate it with ``@transform_actions(prefix='_', suffix='_', wrapper='apply_transform')``